 Scoring is based on how well students perform on the test compared with how well they would have been expected to perform based on their SAT scores as incoming freshmen.
 Both freshmen and seniors are tested to determine what the value added to their education is during their college years.

-Lynchburg College is among more than 400 colleges and universities that are measuring student success through this testing process.
+University of Lynchburg is among more than 400 colleges and universities that are measuring student success through this testing process.
 More than 180,000 college students have participated in at least some testing to date.

 LC is one of only four schools in Virginia that have publicly stated they are using this tool.
 The other Virginia schools are Averett University, Emory and Henry College, and Southern Virginia University.